 - Now preheat your oven to 425F or 220C.
-Gently brush the top of your rolls with melted butter and sprinkle the top with the garlic powder and a pinch of red chilli powder.
+Gently brush the top of your rolls with melted butter and sprinkle the top with the garlic powder.

-- To make the chutney, just blend all the ingredients for the chutney in a blender and serve.
+- Blend all the ingredients in a blender and serve with the rolls.